A bound on the joint spectral radius using the diagonals: Proof of Theorem

-\end{proposition} Note that a matrix $A$ is primitive if and only if it is irreducible and all $\delta_i$ corresponding to $\Sigma=\{A\}$ are equal to $1$.
-If such a matrix $A$ is only a set in $\Sigma$, we still have the same values for all $\delta_i$, for which we have the conclusion for $\Delta=1$, i.e. Xu's result. \begin{proof} It suffices to prove the former equality since the latter equality is quite obvious by the fact that $\frac{1}{d} \tr(A)\le \max_i A_{i,i} \le \tr(A)$ for any $d\times d$ nonnegative matrix $A$.
+We can now prove Theorem \ref{thm:extension-xu} \begin{proof}[Proof of Theorem \ref{thm:extension-xu}] It suffices to prove the first equality since the second equality is quite obvious by the fact that $\frac{1}{D} \tr(A)\le \max_i A_{i,i} \le \tr(A)$ for any $D\times D$ nonnegative matrix $A$.